 Student organizations like CSCMP, Nexxus and SCAR host topical events throughout the year.
 Handshake also lists other upcoming employer events.

 Meet employers from across industries to learn about their companies and current opportunities for jobs and internships.
 Come ready with a résumé and an idea of the type of roles you’d like to learn more about.

 This small career fair is open to all UT students interested in pursuing supply chain management roles.
 It is a unique opportunity to interact with supply chain companies and learn more about their organizations and opportunities.

 In our evolving digital world stem and engineering students are needed in almost every industry.
 Learn about and meet directly with potential employers looking for engineering and STEM students to join their companies.

 Meet with the hiring teams at 20+ supply chain companies looking for students to join their workforce.
-Previous companies that have attended include PepsiCo, Dell Technologies, Amazon, Procter & Gamble (P&G), Walmart Corporate, Eastman, Smith+Nephew, Tractor Supply Company, DHL Supply Chain and Kimberly-Clark.
+Previous companies that have attended include PepsiCo, Dell Technologies, Amazon, Procter & Gamble (P&G), Walmart Corporate, Eastman, Smith+Nephew, Tractor Supply Company, and Kimberly-Clark.

 Business/Retail/Government Job and Internship Virtual Fair